lizardfs/documentation/source/cookbook/linux.rst

 ZFS on Linux
 ============

-:ref:`zfs` is a high performance 128 bit filesystem developed by SUN Microsystems.
+:ref:`zfs` is a high performance 128 bit file system developed by SUN Microsystems.
 We will show you here the basics how to install it on Linux.
 For specifics how to fine tune, optimize and manage zfs, please consult the links in the "see also" part at the end of the ZFS articles.
 On Linux we use the